telepresenceio/telepresence/docs/pre-release/tutorial.md

 # Telepresence Quick Start

-In this guide you will explore some of the key features of Telepresence.
+In this guide you will explore some key features of Telepresence.
 First, you will install the Telepresence CLI and set up a test cluster with a demo web app.
 Then, you will run one of the app's services on your laptop, using Telepresence to intercept requests to the service on the cluster and see your changes live via a preview URL.

 ## Prerequisites